Delta Theta Phi: History

-Consolidating Groups
+Predecessors

 Delta Phi Delta

-Delta Phi Delta (law) was founded at the Cleveland Law School of Baldwin University, September 15, 1900, by C. E. Schmick, E. Quigley, F. W. Sinram, J. L. Barrett, W. F. Mackay, J. H. Orgill and Arthur Born.
+Delta Phi Delta (law) was founded at the Cleveland Law School of Baldwin University, on September 15, 1900, by C. E. Schmick, E. Quigley, F. W. Sinram, J. L. Barrett, W. F. Mackay, J. H. Orgill, and Arthur Born.
 It went national with the establishment of a Beta chapter (now the Harlan-McKusick Senate) at the University of South Dakota School of Law in 1904.
 Delta Phi Delta's Magazine was The Syllabus, first published in 1911.
 Delta Theta Phi now uses that name for the newsletter distributed to elected members of the administrative organization.

 Alpha Kappa Phi

-Alpha Kappa Phi was founded at the law school of Northwestern University October 6, 1902.
-Seeking to secure the advantage of an earlier date of origin its founders took the name of an old undergraduate fraternity called Alpha Kappa Phi which originated at Centre College, Ky., in 1858 and established a number of chapters in the South, the last one of which at the University of Mississippi became Beta Beta chapter of Beta Theta Pi in 1879, becoming extinct a few years later.
-They also sought to secure some sanction for their conduct by securing permission of the living members of the extinct society to such assumption of their abandoned name.
+Alpha Kappa Phi was founded at the law school of Northwestern University on October 6, 1902.
+Seeking to secure the advantage of an earlier date of origin its founders took the name of an old undergraduate fraternity called Alpha Kappa Phi which originated at Centre College, Ky., in 1858 and established several chapters in the South, the last one of which at the University of Mississippi became Beta Beta chapter of Beta Theta Pi in 1879, becoming extinct a few years later.
+They also sought to secure some sanction for their conduct by securing permission from the living members of the extinct society to such assumption of their abandoned name.
 But no expedient of this kind could alter the date of the organization of this fraternity or serve as a basis for a claim to an earlier date than 1902.
 The fraternity became national in 1904 with the installation of the Beta chapter at Illinois College of Law (now the Warvelle Senate at DePaul University College of Law).

 Theta Lambda Phi

-Theta Lambda Phi was founded February 18, 1903, at the law school of Dickinson College by Thomas S. Lanard and Walter P. Bishop.
+Theta Lambda Phi was founded on February 18, 1903, at the law school of Dickinson College by Thomas S. Lanard and Walter P. Bishop.
 The first chapter was founded as the Holmes chapter with permission of Oliver Wendell Holmes Jr. A representative of West Publishing when visiting the law school learned of the formation of the fraternity, and the next issue of the Docket (published by West) announced the organization of Theta Lambda Phi as a new national law fraternity.
-Students at the Detroit College of Law, after seeing the article formed the Cooley chapter to actually make the fraternity national.
+Students at the Detroit College of Law, after seeing the article formed the Cooley chapter to make the fraternity national.
 In November 1903, Theta Lambda Phi started The Paper Book as its official form of communication.
 Delta Theta Phi still uses that name for its official publication mailed to all members.

-Sigma Nu Phi

-Sigma Nu Phi was founded in 1903 at National University School of Law.
-In 1916, Sigma Nu Phi started publishing The Owl.